Sione Po'uha

-Sione Sonasi "Bo" Po'uha (/siˈoʊni boʊˈuːhə/ see-OH-nee-_-boh-OO-hə; born February 3, 1979) is a former American football coach and former defensive tackle.
-On December 20 2022, Sione accepted the position to be the defensive tackles coach at Brigham Young University football.
+Sione Sonasi "Bo" Po'uha (/siˈoʊni boʊˈuːhə/ see-OH-nee-_-boh-OO-hə; born February 3, 1979) is an American football coach and former defensive tackle.
+On December 20, 2022, Po'uha accepted the position of defensive tackles coach at Brigham Young University.
 He previously served as the defensive line coach at the University of Utah, for whom he played college football.
-He announced his retirement from coaching on January 11, 2022.
 He is an active member of the Church of Jesus Christ of Latter-day Saints.

 Early life

 Pouha began playing football at the young age of nine.
 Pouha attended East High School in Salt Lake City, Utah, where he was a two-year first-team all-region player and captained East High's state championship team in 1996.
 He earned USA Today honorable mention All-American honors as senior in 1996 and was a Deseret News and Salt Lake Tribune first-team all-state selection.
 Pouha signed a letter of intent with Utah in 1997, then left on a Mormon mission to Pittsburgh.